giordluca/GuideMD/Viber.md

 ---

-# 1. Database da analizzare
+# 1. Database to analyze

 Path iOS: